germanrcuriel/conan-exiles-admin-map/README.md

 ## Planned features

+- Password protection with Basic Auth and a config file.
 - Add steam family sharing support to detect multiaccounts.
 - Store statistics in an own sqlite database.
 - Translations